Ischia Global Film & Music Festival: Winners

-In 2012, Paolo and Vittorio Taviani were honored with the Ischia Legend Award, followed by Nicolas Cage in 2013.
+In 2012, Paolo and Vittorio Taviani were honored with the Ischia Legend Award, followed by Nicolas Cage and Samuel L. Jackson in 2013.

-In 2016, film director Bruce Beresford received the Luchino Visconti Legend Award, named after Italian director Luchino Visconti.
+In 2016, Vittorio Storaro and Barry Morrow received the Ischia Legend Award.
+Bruce Beresford received the Luchino Visconti Legend Award, named after Italian film director Luchino Visconti.
 Prior recipients of the award include Taylor Hackford, Tom Hooper, Paul Haggis, Stephen Frears, Alan Parker, Terry Gilliam, Jim Sheridan, Joel Schumacher, and Baz Luhrmann.

 In 2017, Lily Collins received the Rising Star Award for her performance in To the Bone.'

 In 2023, Brendan Fraser was honoured as Global Actor of the Year at the festival, Rob Marshall received the Luchino Visconti Legend Award, and songwriter Diane Warren received the William Walton Legend Award.
 English composer Simon Franglen won the Ischia Film & Music Award, while singer Sofia Carson received the Ischia Global Music Award.

 In 2024, Trudie Styler received the Ischia Award for Best Documentary for Posso entrare?
 An Ode To Naples.

 In 2025, Malcolm McDowell and Steven Bauer were honored at the festival.

+In 2026, Abel Ferrara was honoured with the Luchino Visconti Award, and Cuba Gooding Jr. received the Ischia Art Award.